b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

 ![Data flow](docs/dataflow.png)

+### Reprocess
+[TO DO in code]
+Reprocess is a very important function for the time where there is a shutdown in the `processor` service and can no longer update the database.
+In these cases, we need a mechanism to reprocess the data from the past times and add them to the database.
+For this, since the data is persisted in Kafka, I can use the offset component in Kafka to access the data in the past and pass it to Spark for processing and `UPSERT` into the SQL database to repalce the already existing rows with the same `place` and `timestamp`.

 ### Scalability
 Each of the components used along the data pipeline are highly scalable and can be used to serve multiple data sources, more processings and more users.